wmorgan/dcos-docs/1.7/administration/logging/splunk.md

 ---
-post_title: Log Management with Splunk
+post_title: Log Management in DC/OS with Splunk
-post_excerpt: ""
-layout: docs.jade
+nav_title: Splunk
 ---
 You can pipe system and application logs from a DC/OS cluster to your existing Splunk server.